wootwoot1234/react-native-webkit-localstorage-reader/Readme.md

 A react-native wrapper for reading existing localstorage created by apps built with cordova/phonegap.
 This is useful if you built an app in cordova/phonegap (a webkit app) and now want access the localstorage from previous versions of the app in react native.

-### Note:
-This module curretly only supports values stored as strings or JSON objects.
-Pull requests are welcome if you would like this module to support other value types such as string.

 ## How it works

-This module reads the localstorage file stored in the `Library/WebKit/LocalStorage/file__0.localstorage` folder.
+This module reads the localstorage file stored in `Library/WebKit/LocalStorage/file__0.localstorage` for iOS and `app_webview/Local Storage/file__0.localstorage` for Android.
 It cycles through all the entries and compiles the keys and values into a json object.
-The json object is then converted into a string and returned by the ```get()``` method.
-Below is the format of the json object that is returned as a string.

 ```javascript
 {